-Repairs are inherently disruptive, but if a repair is needed, we seek new ways to offer convenient access to safe, reliable and secure repairs - whether by Apple, a third-party repair shop or the customer directly - to help solve the issue as quickly as possible.
-That's why we've doubled the size of our industry-leading service and repair network in the last five years by adding more professional service providers.
-It's also why Apple launched Self Service Repair in 2022, providing customers with access to genuine Apple parts, tools and repair manuals - and why we continue to expand repair access to more products and regions.
-In fact, 85% of the US population is within a 30-minute drive of an Apple Store, Apple Authorised Service Provider (AASP) location or Independent Repair Provider (IRP).
+Repairs are inherently disruptive, but if a repair is needed, we seek new ways to offer convenient access to safe, reliable, and secure repairs - whether by Apple, a third-party repair shop, or the customer directly - to help solve the issue as quickly as possible.
+That's why we've doubled the size of our industry-leading service and repair network in the last 5 years by adding more professional service providers.
+It's also why Apple launched Self Service Repair in 2022, providing customers access to genuine Apple parts, tools, and repair manuals - and why we continue to expand repair access to more products and regions.
+In fact, 85% of the US population is within a 30 minute drive of an Apple Store, Apple Authorized Service Provider (AASP) location, or Independent Repair Provider (IRP).
 In the United Kingdom, that's true for 82% of the population, and in Italy and Germany, it's 89%.

-We're also committed to continuing to support customers who choose to use third-party repair services, parts and repair tools so that their repair is completed to the Original Equipment Manufacturer's (OEM) standards and with the highest post-repair reliability possible.
-Apple warranties are not affected by repairs outside Apple's authorised network or through the use of third-party parts or third-party tools, unless the product is damaged during the course of the repair.
+We're also committed to continuing to support customers who choose to use third-party repair services, parts, and repair tools so that their repair is completed to the Original Equipment Manufacturers (OEM) standards and with the highest post-repair reliability possible.
+Apple warranties are not impacted by repair outside of Apple's authorized network or through the use of third-party parts or third-party tools, unless the product is damaged during the course of the repair.
 We will not actively disable a third-party part designed to be manufactured to the same specifications of our products unless it impacts customer security and privacy, which is currently limited to biometric parts.

-Principle 3: Safety, security and privacy
+Principle 3: Safety, security, and privacy

-Customer safety, security and privacy should never be compromised during or after a repair.
+Customer safety, security, and privacy should never be compromised during or after repair.

-Apple give repair technicians and consumers access to our cloud-based diagnostic system, which uses remote software tools to diagnose potential issues.
+Apple gives repair technicians and consumers access to our cloud-based diagnostic system, which uses remote software tools to diagnose potential issues.
 This approach eliminates the need for repair professionals to request customer passwords and potentially compromise security or privacy.
 Apple devices contain a lifetime of personal data - only the device's owner should have access to it.

-Apple ensure the critical personal biometric information that protects customers' data and is used in features such as Face ID and Touch ID is stored on the device securely.
-That level of security is expected from organisations such as banks and credit card companies for the use of Apple Pay, as well as from government entities issuing digital IDs.
+Apple ensures the critical personal biometric information that protects customers' data and is used in features like Face ID and Touch ID is stored securely on device.
+That level of security is expected from organizations like banks and credit card companies for the use of Apple Pay, as well as from government entities issuing digital IDs.
 If a third-party Face ID or Touch ID sensor is introduced during a repair, malicious actors can potentially access a customer's sensitive data or steal their information.
-We know that these types of threat are not theoretical - in a 2023 study, security researchers were able to bypass the biometric protections of three popular PC fingerprint sensors using external hardware.
+We know that these types of threats are not theoretical - in a 2023 study, security researchers were able to bypass the biometric protections of three popular PC fingerprint sensors using external hardware.13